 Madame Wu

-With its sweeping river views and laid-back vives, Madame Wu does Supreme Sundays, a two-hour package offering a mouthwatering Asian fusion banquet and a premium drinks menu with wines, tap beers and cocktails.
-The deal comes in at $80pp, and bookings are available for two different sessions.
+With its sweeping river views and laid-back vives, Madame Wu does weekends the best, with a two-hour package offering a mouthwatering Asian fusion banquet and a premium drinks menu with wines, tap beers and cocktails.
+For $95 per person this is the perfect mouthwatering banquet to kick off your weekend

 Find out more here.